Practice Policies & Patient Information

 If you do not want your patient data shared with NHS Digital, you can register a Type 1 Opt-out with your GP practice.
 You can register a Type 1 Opt-out at any time.
 You can also change your mind at any time and withdraw a Type 1 Opt-out.

-Data sharing with NHS Digital will start on 1 July 2021.
+Data sharing with NHS Digital will start on 1 September 2021.

 If you have already registered a Type 1 Opt-out with your GP practice your data will not be shared with NHS Digital.

-If you wish to register a Type 1 Opt-out with your GP practice before data sharing starts with NHS Digital, this should be done by returning this form to your GP practice by 23 June 2021 to allow time for processing it.
+If you wish to register a Type 1 Opt-out with your GP practice before data sharing starts with NHS Digital, this should be done by returning this form to your GP practice.
 If you have previously registered a Type 1 Opt-out and you would like to withdraw this, you can also use the form to do this.
 You can send the form by post or email to your GP practice or call 0300 3035678 for a form to be sent out to you.

 If you register a Type 1 Opt-out after your patient data has already been shared with NHS Digital, no more of your data will be shared with NHS Digital.
 NHS Digital will however still hold the patient data which was shared with us before you registered the Type 1 Opt-out.